 The badlands served as home to Native American groups for thousands of years.
 The native Lakota tribe called the region “mako sica”, which means “land that is bad.”
 The French fur traders called it something similar, “bad lands to traverse”.

 Call us optimistic, but it doesn’t look that bad from our motorhome.
-A little irrigation here, a little strip mall there, would turn Badlands National Park into a regular Dubai.
+A little irrigation here and a little skyscraper there would turn Badlands National Park into a regular Dubai.

 Believe it or not, the entire 244,000-acres were under water at one time.
 Sediment filtered through the seawater and formed a black mud on the sea floor.
 Over time this mud hardened into shale.
-As the water receded it revealed the gorgeous, striped peaks and plateaus, and then erosion did its thing.
+As the water receded it revealed gorgeous peaks and plateaus.
+Then erosion did its thing.

 Badlands National Park was declared a national monument in 1939 by President Franklin Roosevelt.
-It was then reclassified as a national park in 1978.
-The park sees one million park-goers annually, which ranks it in the middle for National Parks visitors.
+It was reclassified as Badlands National Park in 1978.
+The park sees one million park-goers annually, which ranks it somewhere in the middle compared to other national parks.

 Badlands has a terrific location, a couple of miles from Interstate-90 near Rapid City, SD.
 Travelers can easily drop in for a quick tour (if said travelers find themselves in the middle of South Dakota).
-Of the two South Dakota National Parks, the Badlands is much easier to access.
+Of the two South Dakota National Parks, the Badlands is much easier to access than Wind Cave National Park.

 There are four obvious things to do in Badlands National Park: